DLR-RM/stable-baselines3/docs/guide/export.rst

 2. Follows the path of exports all the way to TFLite and Google Coral ( https://coral.ai )
 3. Demonstrates the forward pass for most exported variants

-There are a number of pitfalls along the way to the complete conversation that this effort covers, including:
+There are a number of pitfalls along the way to the complete conversion that this effort covers, including:

 - Making the Gym's observation work with ONNX properly